ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The CMW collection ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object with CMW values, either native or "tunnelled" ({{cmw-tunnel}}).
 The position of a `cmw` entry in the `cmw-collection` is not significant.
-Instead, the labels identify a conceptual message that, in the case of a composite Attester, should typically correspond to a component of a system.
 Labels can be strings (or integers in the CBOR serialization) that serve as a mnemonic for different conceptual messages in the collection.

 The `"__cmwc_t"` key is reserved for associating an optional type to the overall collection and MUST NOT be used for a label.
 The collection type is either a Uniform Resource Identifier (URI) or an object identifier (OID).
 The OID is always absolute and never relative.